99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 - Rolling with additional batches: like rolling but actively starts new instances to switch, so it has all the capacity when needed
   <img width="250" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/2cb0caf7-d0db-43b9-ad76-f62eeb576408">

-- immutable: deploys all to new instances the switches everything at once when it's ready
+- immutable: deploys all to new instances the switches everything at once when it's ready (QUICKEST ROLLBACK IF FAILURE, but longest deploymeny, zero downtime)
   <img width="250" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/cc51490f-db72-457f-8968-4b756dcd4f67">

 - blue green: create a new environment and test, and switch when ready